-Join Duo Solutions Engineer Eleanor Huber and Duo Security Specialist Jeff Dooley on December 8 to learn more about cybersecurity insurance, MFA, and how to build a strong security strategy for the future.
+Join Duo Solutions Engineer Eleanor Huber and Duo Security Specialist Jeff Dooley on this on-demand webinar to learn more about cybersecurity insurance, MFA, and how to build a strong security strategy for the future.

 Jeff Dooley, Security Specialist, Duo Security at Cisco